gilber-tokarski/gilber-tokarski/README.md

 - 👋 Hi, I’m @gilber-tokarski
 - 👀 I’m interested in learning programming languages of all kinds!
 My background is on SQL / PLSQL (Oracle, MySQL, MariaDB, PostgreSQL), Java and C languages.
 - 🌱 I’m currently learning Python and relearning Java.
-- 💞️ I’m looking to collaborate on projects related to these technologies.
+- 💞️ I’m willing to collaborate on projects related to these technologies.
 - 📫 How to reach me: gilber.tokarski@gmail.com
 - ⚡ Fun fact: By knowing how to play the violin has helped me to be accepted in a job interview.